substation-beta/ssb_book/src/4_specification.md

 The RESOURCE section describes all resources that will be used within the subtitle format.
 This includes images and fonts.

 ### Texture
-Texture: TEXTURE_ID, data | url
+Texture: TEXTURE_ID,data|url,base_64_or_url

 TEXTURE_ID: can be any character but must not contain comma.

+data|url: You need to tell if the data after this is actual data or an url

-data: base64 encoded string or an url as an absolute path to the file on the file system.
+base_64_or_url: base64 encoded string or an url as an absolute path to the file on the file system.

 ### Fonts
-Font: FONT_FAMILY, style, data | url
+Font: FONT_FAMILY,style,data|url,base_64_or_url

 FONT_FAMILY: can be any character but must not contain comma.

 style: regular, bold, italic, bold-italic

+data|url: You need to tell if the data after this is actual data or an url

-data: base64 encoded string or a url as an absolute path to the file on the file system.
+base_64_or_url: base64 encoded string or a url as an absolute path to the file on the file system.

 ## Comment
 Comments are source blocks which don’t display anything on render target.